murgurgulor/the-murgurgu-lore/src/site/notes/Writing/Fantasy Project/Thaumachromium.md

 Through single and combined use of Manifestations a total of 29 different Manifested effects can be achieved.

+Ancient religious texts also mention a ninth Divine Manifestation, only to be wielded by the gods themselves.
+There is no proof or indication of its actual existence.

 ---

 ### Physical Manifestations